-Chiro pain grounds limited says placebo studyJanuary 29th, 2014 in Diseases, Conditions, Syndromes /
+Chiro pain grounds limited says placebo studyJanuary 29, 2014 by Lily Yeang in Medicine & Health / Diseases, Conditions, Syndromes

 Adeverse events and reactions after chiropractic treatment may not be the result of the treatment itself, a Murdoch University study has found.

 The study, published in Spine, used 'sham' or placebo therapy and other methods to assess the effects of chiropractic treatment on patients.

 Co-author and Murdoch University School of Psychology and Exercise Science, Rehabilitation Science's Jeffery Hebert says chiropractic treatments such as spinal manipulative therapy are hands on manual therapy.